apinfodesign/ES6features/README.md

 Template strings 2pts  yes

-Default arguments 2pts   tried but does not work
+Default arguments 2pts   yes

 Promises 2pts  yes

 Extra feature of your choice  2pts  ?
     const used

 Never defaulting to es5 features for the above 1pt  ?